1. Hardware Specifications:

 a) Apache Tomcat - Apache Tomcat's latest version is recommended.

-b) MariaDB or MysqlDB or Amazon Aurora - We recommend the MariaDB database, else the Mysql database, and amazon aurora instance are also supported.
+b) MariaDB or MysqlDB - We recommend the MariaDB database, or else the Mysql database is also supported.

-c) Java - We recommend installing the latest java version.
+c) Java - We recommend installing the latest stable Java version.

-If you still have any questions, you can always contact RChilli Support via creating a ticket at RChilli Helpdesk or simply by sending an email at support@rchilli.com.
+If you still have questions, you can contact RChilli Support by creating a ticket at RChilli Helpdesk or simply by emailing support@rchilli.com.

 Comments